techstreams/firebase-cloudfunctions-examples/text-storage/README.md

    var response, responseCode;

    // DEVELOPER TODO:  Replace "functionUrl" with the deployed Cloud Function URL from the Firebase Console
-   // Consider storing URL in a Google Apps Script Properties Store ...
-PropertiesService.getScriptProperties().getProperty('functionUrl') var functionUrl = "https://<FIREBASE_CLOUD_FUNCTION_URL>/textStorage";
+   // Consider storing URL in a Google Apps Script Properties Store var functionUrl = "https://<FIREBASE_CLOUD_FUNCTION_URL>/textStorage";

    // DEVELOPER TODO:  Replace <TOKEN> with user defined token stored in Firebase Realtime Database
-   // Consider storing token in a Google Apps Script Properties Store ...
-PropertiesService.getScriptProperties().getProperty('functionToken') var functionToken = "<TOKEN>";
+   // Consider storing token in a Google Apps Script Properties Store var functionToken = "<TOKEN>";

    // DEVELOPER TODO: Replace <FOLDER> with name of the parent folder of the file to be stored in Cloud Storage Bucket e.g. "myfolder"